Grumblesaur/controlscript/README.txt

 210 :: pull.py
   Running "pull" is similar to running "push" -- it's just a mechanism for streamlining the process of interfacing git.
+If you want additional functionality, you'll need to add to it yourself, unless I find myself personally needing more out of it.

 215 :: NOTE
   The "push" and "pull" scripts expect you to have already added remote